sfrezefo/hyperscaledemo/README.md

 END;
 $function$;
 ```
-enter initial position for the 2 rollups we compute
+we need to  initialize  positions for the 2 rollups we compute.
 ```sql
 -- Entries for the rollup tables so that they are getting tracked in incremental rollup process.
 INSERT INTO rollups (name, event_table_name, event_id_sequence_name)